Paul Barber (actor): Acting career

 Barber began on the stage in the musical Hair.
 His first major TV role was as Sam "Lucky" Ubootu in the 1974 ITV Playhouse production Lucky, set in Liverpool and made by Granada TV.
-He then played the flamboyant but vicious gang boss Malleson in the off-beat BBC Birmingham-based series Gangsters from 1975 to 1978.
+He then played the flamboyant but vicious gang boss Malleson in a Play for Today episode and Series 1 of the off-beat BBC Birmingham-based series Gangsters from 1975 to 1976.
 He played Louis St John in four episodes of I Didn't Know You Cared from 1976 to 1978.
 A later starring role was alongside Philip Whitchurch in the mid-1980s ITV comedy series The Brothers McGregor.

 Barber has worked extensively in British TV, such as in To the Manor Born (1979) as a Jamaican steel band musician; Minder (1980) as Willie Reynolds in episode Don't Tell Them Willie Boy was Here; Only Fools and Horses (1981–2003); Boys from the Blackstuff (1982); and as Malcolm in The Front Line;

 In 1991, he played Earl Preston, a football coach, in the BBC Screen One television play, Alive and Kicking.
-Three years later, he appeared as ill-fated social worker Ian McVerry in an episode of Cracker opposite Robbie Coltrane and Liam Cunningham, and he played Greg Salter in Brookside (1994).
+In 1995, he appeared as ill-fated social worker Ian McVerry in an episode of Cracker opposite Robbie Coltrane, John Simm and Liam Cunningham, and he played Greg Salter in Brookside (1994).

 Barber made a guest appearance in the first episode of The Green Green Grass— a spin-off from Only Fools and Horses.
 He was best known for his role in Only Fools and Horses, and still attends fan conventions for the show.

 In 2008, he had a small part in the long-running ITV soap opera Coronation Street playing a club owner, Nelson, an acquaintance of Vernon Tomlin.

 In Terry Pratchett's Going Postal (2010) he played a pin-fanatic shop owner.
 He also starred in White Van Man as Hooky Pete in February 2012.

 In 2012, Barber played the role of Captain in Sky 1's Sinbad.
 In 2014, He appeared as Captain Jack Parrot in Death in Paradise on 18 February 2014.

 Barber also appeared as Fieldhouse in Home from Home in the 2016 pilot episode, and he appeared again in the 2018 series.
 In 2017, Barber guest-starred in two episodes of the CBBC Tracy Beaker spin-off series The Dumping Ground as a homeless man, George.

 The following year, Barber appeared in two episodes of Casualty as Ernest Maxwell, reprising the role in 2019.
 He had previously appeared in Casualty a number of times as other characters.